 A native of Jackson, Mississippi, Rear Adm.
 Michael Jabaley graduated with high honors from Vanderbilt University in 1984 with Bachelor of Science degrees in Mathematics and Computer Science.
 Following commissioning via Officer Candidate School in Newport, Rhode Island, he entered nuclear power and submarine training.

-Jabaley’s sea tours included assignments aboard USS Drum (SSN 677), USS Ohio (SSBN 726), USS City Of Corpus Christi (SSN 705) and command of USS Louisville (SSN 724) from May 2002 to August 2004.
+Jabaley’s sea tours include assignments aboard USS Drum (SSN 677), USS Ohio (SSBN 726), USS City of Corpus Christi (SSN 705) and command of USS Louisville (SSN 724) from May 2002 to August 2004.

 On shore, Jabaley has served on the staff of commander, Submarine Group 8 in Naples, Italy; as a technical assistant to the director, Naval Nuclear Propulsion; on the staff of the Joint Chiefs of Staff as an operations officer in nuclear operations; as senior inspector of the Tactical Readiness Evaluation Team and Force Navigator on the staff of commander, Submarine Force, U.S. Pacific Fleet; and as deputy commander, Submarine Squadron (SUBRON) 1 in Pearl Harbor.